ogrisel/scikit-learn-mooc/slides/linear_model.md

 **Regularization** is needed to control model complexity.
 The most common way is to push the coefficients toward small values.
-Such model is called *Ridge*.
+Such model is called *ridge regression*.

 .pull-left[
  ```python